Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 }

 // Ensure you have a wrapper
-open class OUDSColorSemanticTokensWrapper { }
+open class OUDSColorSemanticTokensProvider { }

-// Define the semantic tokens to expose through the theme thanks to the wrapper extension OUDSColorSemanticTokensWrapper: ColorSemanticTokens {
+// Define the semantic tokens to expose through the theme thanks to the wrapper extension OUDSColorSemanticTokensProvider: ColorSemanticTokens {

     // Color is available in the module of OUDSTheme
     @objc open var colorBgPrimary: ColorSemanticToken { ColorRawTokens.colorFunctionalWhite }